 St Mary the Virgin Gamlingay: From the past, for the future - repair, restore, revive.

-It is wonderful to report that thanks to a large grant from the National Churches Trust in association with Heritage England and other grants from the Garfield Weston Foundation, the All Churches Trust and the Gamlingay Wind Turbine TITHE Fund we have now started on the major repairs to the roof, windows and masonry.
+It is wonderful to report that thanks to a large grant from the National Churches Trust in association with Heritage England and other grants from the Garfield Weston Foundation, the All Churches Trust and the Gamlingay Wind Turbine TITHE Fund we have now completed the major repairs to the roof, windows and masonry.

 In 2018 we were all shocked by the theft of lead from the roof of St Mary’s Church in Gamlingay.
 Additionally, an inspection of the building revealed the need for other significant urgent repair work.
-The purpose of this newsletter is to update villagers on progress with the project to repair, restore and revive the church building.

 The urgent works include roof repairs to make the church weathertight, work to broken and vulnerable windows and structural masonry, essential to protect the valuable medieval fabric within.